 Data collection

-In order to compile a database of plants and their mycorrhizal fungi we searched Genbank for records of Gomeromycotina (at the time of the search Glomeromycota), Mucoromycotina, Ascomycota and Basidiomycota for which the plant host field had been entered.
-Subsequently, for each of these plant hosts a Genbank search was conducted and the database was reduced to all mycorrhizal records with an available rbcL sequence for the plant host.
-For the remaining records, the mycorrhizal status was either verified through literature study or discarded from the database.
-This was followed by a literature search for plant orders that were not in the database and for basal lineages of land plants.
+To compile a dataset of plants and their mycorrhizal fungi we searched GenBank for records of Glomeromycotina (at the time of the search Glomeromycota), Mucoromycotina, Ascomycota and Basidiomycota that had annotations recording the plant host species.
+Subsequently, for each of these plant host species we conducted a GenBank search and reduced our dataset to all records with an rbcL sequence available for the plant host.
+For the remaining records, we verified mycorrhizal status through literature study and discarded all unconfirmed records from the dataset.
+We then performed a literature search for plant orders that were not in the dataset as well as for early diverging lineages of land plants.

-Because mycorrhizas formed by either Glomeromycotina and Mucoromycotina are difficult to segregate by morphological observations, we only included mycorrhizal associations based on DNA identification for these fungi.
-For lycopods, polypods, hornworts and liverworts, species which were not found to harbour mycorrhizal associations during surveys according to literature, where classified as non-mycorrhizal, although this could be a sampling artefact for some species.
+Because it is difficult to discriminate among mycorrhizas formed by Glomeromycotina and Mucoromycotina by morphological observations, we only included mycorrhizal associations based on DNA identification for these fungi.
+For lycopods, polypods, hornworts and liverworts, species that were not found to harbour mycorrhizal associations during literature surveys were classified as non-mycorrhizal, although this could be a sampling artefact for some species.
 Furthermore, mosses and Nymphaea alba were included to represent major non-mycorrhizal lineages.
-The final database covers 732 plant species, distributed over 78 plant orders.
-The database includes 24 hornworts, 7 mosses, 76 liverworts, 518 angiosperms, 73 gymnosperms, 16 lycopods, and 18 polypods.
+The final dataset covers 732 plant species distributed over 78 plant orders.
+The dataset includes 24 hornworts, 7 mosses, 76 liverworts, 518 angiosperms, 73 gymnosperms, 16 lycopods, and 18 polypods.
 For these plants species, we found associations with 150 Ascomycota, 305 Basidiomycota, 385 Glomeromycotina, 28 Mucoromycotina and 45 non-mycorrhizal species (Table S1).

-DNA sequence data of the plants, including members of the Bryophytes were obtained from Genbank to reconstruct phylogenetic relationships.
-For liverworts, hornworts, polypods and lycopods, we added several species to the dataset to reduce the number of missing markers per group, resulting in a total of 759 species for phylogenetic analysis.
+DNA sequence data of the plants, including members of the Bryophytes, were obtained from GenBank to reconstruct phylogenetic relationships.
+For liverworts, hornworts, polypods, and lycopods, we added several species to the dataset to increase taxon sampling, resulting in a total of 759 species for phylogenetic analysis.
 For 146 species, full or partial chloroplast genomes were available, which we used to extract sequences for psbA, rbcL and rps4.
-For other species, rps4 and psbA sequences where downloaded where possible, to supplement the rbcL dataset.
+For other species, rps4 and psbA sequences were downloaded where possible, to supplement the rbcL dataset.
 Accession numbers are listed in the supplementary data (Table S2).

 Phylogenetic analysis and divergence dating